szhaolab/lab-wiki/setup_rstudio_server.md

 ## Section 2: Set up RStudio server on Discovery.

 -   Obtain `rstudio_server.sh` from the lab-wiki repo.

-    You can modify the rstudio_server.sh to specify the number of cores and memory you need for the rstudio server.
+    You can modify `rstudio_server.sh` to specify the number of cores, memory, run time, *etc* that you need for the rstudio server.

     Also download singularity like described in the above section "Set up RStudio server on Polaris with the R installed on Polaris." .
 Note you only need to do this step once.